 Licensed Marriage and Family Therapist

-Sara Gallant is a licensed marriage and family therapist who works primarily with children, adolescents, and their families to help them manage anxiety and emotional difficulties and support healthy family relationships.
+Sara Gallant is a licensed marriage and family therapist who works with adults, children, adolescents, and families to help them manage anxiety and emotional difficulties and support healthy relationships.
 She uses evidence-based interventions, cognitive-behavioral and family systems interventions to help clients reach their treatment goals.

 Ms. Gallant holds a masters degree in marriage and family therapy from Northwestern University and a bachelor of science degree in Family and Child Sciences from Florida State University.